How to Become a Special Education Advocate in 2025

 Note, the slides for this video presentation are at the bottom of this post.

-How Do You Become a Special Education Advocate
+How to Become a Special Education Advocate

 1. Special Education Advocate Training: This one is by far the easiest.
 You will often hear that many Advocates are “self-taught” but that doesn’t mean that we don’t go to training.
 The good ones go to lots of training.
 You do not need to be certified or licensed to be a Special Education Advocate.
-In fact, as of 2021, there is no national certifying body that is nationally recognized.
+In fact, there is no national certifying body that is nationally recognized.

 2. Experience.
 Great, you’ve got some knowledge!
 But most of my knowledge came from hands-on experience.
 Again, you can network with others to see if there are agencies near you that need volunteers.
 Or, you can become an IDEA Educational Surrogate.
 Start with assisting friends and family.
 Then volunteer, and build from there.